hazelcast/hazelcast-reference-manual/src/UnderstandingConfiguration.md

 As you can see, `<config-replacers>` is the parent element for your replacers, which are declared using the `<replacer>` sub-elements.
 You can define multiple replacers under the `<config-replacers>.` Here are the descriptions of elements and attributes used for the replacer configuration:

-* `fail-if-value-missing`: Specifies whether the loading configuration process stops when replacement value is missing.
+* `fail-if-value-missing`: Specifies whether the loading configuration process stops when a replacement value is missing.
 It is an optional attribute and its default value is true.
 * `class-name`: Full class name of the replacer.
-* `<properties>`: Contains names and values of properties used to configure a replacer.
+* `<properties>`: Contains names and values of the properties used to configure a replacer.
 Each property is defined using the `<property>` sub-element.
 All of the properties are explained in the upcoming sections.

 The following replacer classes are provided by Hazelcast as example implementations of the `ConfigReplacer` interface.
 Note that you can also implement your own replacers.